Home | Publications | Projects

 me

 Hi, my name is Sihui Li.
 I’m a Ph.D. candidate in computer science at Colorado School of Mines.
 I work with Dr. Dantam in the DyALab.
-I will graduate Spring 2024, and will be looking for acadamic jobs starting this August.
-I would greatly appreciate it if you want to share any acadamic job information with me.
+I’m graduating next Spring, and am actively looking for academic jobs now, faculty positions and postdocs.
+I would greatly appreciate it if you want to share any academic/research-focused job information with me.

 Email Address: li@mines.edu